 The Black Hills National Forest stretches for 1.2 million acres, offering outdoor adventure like hiking, biking and camping amidst stunning scenery.
 There are over 30 campgrounds, 11 reservoirs, 1,300 miles of streams and over 450 miles of hiking and biking trails in the forest, so adventures are endless.
 For the casual cruiser, there are also two National Scenic Byways—The Peter Norbeck Scenic Byway and the Spearfish National Forest Service Byway.

 The Norbeck Wildlife Preserve and Black Elk Wilderness offer some of the most challenging hiking and biking in the forest.
-Harney Peak, located in the Black Elk Wilderness, reaches a summit of 7,242 feet—the highest point in the United States east of the Rocky Mountains.
+Black Elk Peak (formerly Harney Peak), located in the Black Elk Wilderness, reaches a summit of 7,242 feet—the highest point in the United States east of the Rocky Mountains.
 At the summit you find an old fire lookout tower once used by the National Forest Service.
 The tower is no longer used, but visitors are encouraged to climb the steps to the top for an uninhibited view of the Black Hills.
-Some say that you can see as many as four states from the top of Harney Peak.
+Some say that you can see as many as four states from the top of Black Elk Peak.